Jean7667/RBM_APP/README.md

 # Known bugs

-JavaScript filter on expert view is not taking into account an expert with multiple skills
+- function cleandata not finished to implement, this function was created to set valid data in the formbooking form.
+- The username of the expert is not passed in the form t book the expert

 ##### [ Back to Top ](#table-of-contents)